Black Caesars: Slave Pirates Of The Caribbean

 The first Black Caesar was an African Ruler who was a prominent Slave Trader in Africa.

 His success worked against him however, as European Slave Traders found it increasingly difficult to deal with him financially as equals, and so they tricked him into boarding a Slave Ship where he was captured and shipped off to the New World.

 Luckily, a severe hurricane struck the Ship along the way, and he managed to escape with a band of followers who floated along with the wreck until they found themselves on the Southern Coast of Florida where they established a Pirate community and began attacking Merchant Ships in the area.

 Black Caesar was so successful he is remembered and credited for first using the phrase “dead men tell no tales”.

 He subsequently moved his operation to what are now known as the Islands of Sanibel and Captiva where he built a village for his 100 women and established a base, trading actively with the Native American Indians in the area.

-In 1718 he formed an alliance with the infamous Pirate Blackbeard, but when Blackbeard’s ship was captured, both were taken prisoner, tried and executed in Virginia.
+In 1718 he was captured, taken prisoner, tried and executed in Virginia.

 Henry was born in 1767, and he was enslaved with his family on a large Plantation in Haiti where he worked doing household duties.